You are here:

 • Weekly 1:1 Zoom lessons with Claire

-• Complete Language revision pack
+• Complete Language & Literature revision pack for every aspect of the course.

 Cost:

-• £75 per week (billed monthly)
+• £85 per week (billed monthly)

 Availability: Very limited – premium service